 278 Stations in 17 hours, 42 minutes, 38 seconds

 During the 1980's there were two people who were most prolific at riding the system.
-The first of these is Colm Mulvany, a driver (motorman) on the Central Line at the time who along with his friend Seth Vafiadis (a booking clerk on Central Line stations) obtained the record once, along with other transport records.
+The first of these is Colm Mulvany, a motorman (driver) on the Central Line, and his friend Seth Vafiadis (a booking clerk on Central Line stations) obtained the record once, along with attempting other transport records.

 For example, between the 4th June and 5th of July 1984, they travelled through every BR station in the country (All 2,378 of them) as well as the entire London Underground plus the Tyne and Wear and Strathcyde metro systems - raising money for charity along the way.

 3rd December 1981

 277 Stations in 17 hours, 37 minutes

 Colm Mulvany & Seth Vafiadis